ToddKenzie/bank-teller/readme.md

 ### Additional Functions of the Bank

+*	Created Money class to handle monetary values through the app
 *	Created a Client class to handle individual clients
 	*	Not all bank accounts are accessible by everyone, right????
 *	Clients have individual PIN codes, proving who they are to the bank